tocco/tocco-docs/framework/architecture/acl/tests.rst

 =====

-The easiest way to test the ACL rules of a module is by extending :java:ref:`ch.tocco.nice2.persist.security.inject.AbstractModuleAclTest`.
-This base test class automatically sets the ``entity.acl`` file of the current module as initial policy for the tests.
+The easiest way to test the ACL rules of a module is by extending :abbr:`ch.tocco.nice2.persist.security.inject.AbstractModuleAclTest (AbstractModuleAclTest)`.
+This base test class automatically sets the
+``entity.acl`` file of the current module as initial policy for the tests.